MeetMyRoute/T3A2-FullStackApp-PartA/README.md

 * User profiles:
     * Users create a profile where they share personal travel interests and bio information.
     * This profile is visible to others.
-    * Users can set their profile status to "Not Traveling" when they are not currently on a trip.
+    * Users can set their profile status to either "Private", "Traveling", or "Local".

-* Shared itinerary:
+* Shared and private itinerary:
-    * Users add upcoming travel plans by entering their destination(s) and travel dates.
+    * Users share upcoming travel plans by entering their destination(s), travel dates.
+    * Users add activities that are not shared publicly.

 * Search and filtering:
     * Users can explore the community by searching for travelers with overlapping itineraries.